-Wide-angle lenses are often used to take horizontal pictures.
+Wide-angle lenses are often used to take horizontal pictures and mostly landscapes and architecture.
 If you use them vertically, you'll get unusually distorted portraits.

 This is a fun way to change your perspective and play around with different shooting styles.

-4. Capture Your Favourite Places with a Polaroid Camera
+4. Capture Your Favorite Places With A Polaroid Camera

-Use any analogue camera to take photos of your favourite places.
-If you love instant gratification, use an instant camera. 🙂
+Use any analogue camera to take photos of your favorite places.
+If you love instant gratification, use an instant camera.

 This activity will ground you and force you to look at your favourite locations from a creative point of view.

 (The locations don't have to be extravagant.
 In fact, keep them as simple as possible to improve your creative thinking skills!)

 There can never be enough photos of your loved ones.
 Take photos of every member of your family, from oldest to youngest.

 You can accompany each photo with stories about their lives or simply use the images in a special photo album that posterity can cherish in the future.
 Think of it as an opportunity to freeze special moments in time.